 Representative studies of facial expressions that accompany speech include Schlenker (2018a,b) and Esipova (2019, 2020).
-Schlenker (2018a,b) discusses a disgusted facial expression; Esipova (2019, 2020) discusses mirative facial expressions; Esipova (2020) also adds a discussion of the eye-roll.
-While all of these facial expressions have counterparts in the realm of emoji (6, 6, and 7, for example), these studies have investigated questions that are largely distinct from, but complementary to, the issues pursued here.
+Schlenker (2018a,b) discusses a disgusted facial expression; Esipova (2019, 2020) discusses mirative facial expressions; Esipova (2020) also adds a discussion of the eye-roll.76 While all of these facial expressions have counterparts in the realm of emoji (a, c, and c, for example77), these studies have investigated questions that are largely distinct from, but complementary to, the issues pursued here.